samyakbambole/samyakbambole/README.md

 ### Hello! 👋😃

 ### My name is Samyak and I am from India.
-I want to learn Web Development and make awsome websites.
+I am a beginner to Web Development.

 ### [Visit My Website!](https://samyakbambole.vercel.app)
 ### [View one of my Projects that I put the most effort on](https://blackboard.vercel.app)